slashhsu/slashhsu/README.md

 👋 Hi!
-I'm Han-Ling Hsu (Sam), a recent MSc Data Science graduate from the University of Sheffield.
+I'm Han-Ling Hsu, a recent MSc Data Science graduate from the University of Sheffield.
 Skilled in Python, R, SQL, and data visualization tools, I've applied my expertise as a Process Analyst, enhancing business processes and decision-making.
 Now seeking opportunities as a Junior Data Scientist, I'm excited to bring my analytical skills to new challenges.